Trainee Air Traffic Controller Careers

 Once you pass through the application process you'll be offered the chance to become a trainee.

-Once you have successfully completed your On-the-job training you'll be guaranteed the offer of a job subject to:
+Once you have successfully completed your On-the-job training you'll be offered of a job subject to:

 - Obtaining an ATC License (see eligibility conditions)

-- Recommendation from the Training Centre and your OJTI Instructors that you've demonstrated suitable behaviour to be an Airways employee
+- A recommendation from the Training Centre and your OJTI Instructors that you've demonstrated suitable behaviour to be an Airways employee

 - A pre-employment drug test

 - A Ministry of Justice criminal records check

 To learn more about this exciting career option please watch the media below or use the menu to the left which should supply you with all you need to get applying!